[This page begins with introductory material

 Perhaps Anthroposophy isn't taught at some Waldorf schools.
 But it certainly is taught at many of the schools, as Steiner intended.
 The process is often deceptive, often covert, but it is real.
 In fact, it is the main purpose of the schools, as conceived by Steiner.

 Notice what Steiner is saying.
-The older students have heard the denials that the school would teach Anthroposophy, yet they feel that Anthroposophy is actually present, and they are asking what's going on.
-Steiner's reply to the teachers, in private, is that Anthroposophy will in fact be in the school, in virtually every subject, since Anthroposophy is the truth.
+The older students have heard the denials that the school would teach Anthroposophy, yet they feel that Anthroposophy is actually present in the classroom, and they are asking what's going on.
+Steiner's reply to the teachers, in private, is that Anthroposophy will in fact be in the school, in virtually every subject, since Anthroposophy is the Truth.
 When will it be in the school?
 When will its presence be justified?
 Almost always.

 Let's take some examples of ways in which Anthroposophy is in the schools.
-I'll start with indirect ways that Steiner's views are conveyed to students; later I'll get to more direct ways.
+I'll start with indirect ways in which Steiner's views are conveyed to students; later I'll get to more direct ways.

 Steiner also said that spirit beings enter the physical realm through colors.
 For instance, “If the person devoting himself to the color which covers these physically dense walls were one who had made certain occult progress...the walls would disappear from his clairvoyant vision ...
 [T]he walls become like glass, but in the sphere which opens up there is a world of purely spiritual phenomena; spiritual facts and spiritual figures become visible....[M]any different kinds of elementary beings are around us ...
 But they cannot all be seen in the same way; according to the capacity of clairvoyant vision, there may be visible and invisible beings in the same space.
 What spiritual beings become visible in any particular instance depends on the colour to which we devote ourselves.
 In a red room, other beings become visible than in a blue room.... ” Thus, the use of color — and the environment created by variously colored rooms — in a Waldorf school is meant to have spiritual effects.
 This use of color is an embodiment of Anthroposophical doctrine.